What Is the Fuss about Management of Change?

 - Creating a clean audit trail

 Best practices should include tracking at each stage in the process.
 This can be done using version controlled document management or using aviation SMS databases with management of change tools.
 Aviation management of change software saves considerable time and energy documenting change and automatically creating an audit trail.

 Final Thoughts on MOC

 Auditors love picking at the management of change whenever performing aviation SMS audits.
 Having a templated process to manage change is the first step to satisfying this SMS requirement.

 The final word?

 - Get a checklist to use as a template

-- Make sure you use it when performing your change managment activities.
+- Make sure you use it when performing your change management activities.